-We're running a possum control operation in the Price area (please see map provided for the operation area).
-It will cover approximately 4,000 hectares.
+We're running a possum control operation in the Mt Allan area (please see map provided for the operation area).
+It will cover 7500 hectares.
 To eradicate bovine TB, possum numbers need to be kept extremely low - around one to two animals every 10 hectares.
-Monitoring has shown that further control work is needed in the Price area to reduce the possum population and minimise the risk of the disease spreading through wild animal populations and onto farmed cattle and deer.
-Possum control has dramatically reduced the number of infected herds in the West Coast region.
-This area was last treated in 2010.
+Monitoring has shown that further control work is needed in the Mt Allan area to reduce the possum population and minimise the risk of the disease spreading through wild animal populations and onto farmed cattle and deer.
+Possum control has dramatically reduced the number of infected herds in the Central Otago region.
+This area was last treated in 2017.
 WHAT TO EXPECT The operation will begin with the distribution of non-toxic, tan-coloured cereal pellets by helicopter.
 This "prefeed" gives possums a taste for the pellets and overcomes bait shyness.
-One to two weeks later, toxic, green cereal pellets - each containing

-O.15 percent biodegradable sodium fluoroacetate (also known as 1080) - will be applied by helicopter at a rate of two kilograms per hectare.
+One to two weeks later, toxic, green cereal pellets - each containing 0.15 percent biodegradable sodium fluoroacetate (also known as 1080) - will be applied by helicopter at a rate of two kilograms per hectare.
 That's about one bait to every 60 square metres.
-The Price operation will be subject to strict safety, quality-assurance and monitoring requirements.
+The Berwick operation will be subject to strict safety, quality-assurance and monitoring requirements.
 Advanced GPS navigational equipment will be used to ensure the pellets are accurately placed and exclusion zones avoided.
-THE METHOD The vast majority of possum control in the region is done by local Top: Non-toxic pre-feed pellets; bottom: Toxic 1080 baits.

-contractors using ground-based traps and hand-laid toxins.
+THE METHOD The vast majority of possum control in the region is done by local contractors using ground-based traps and hand-laid toxins.
 The remaining, far smaller area is controlled using aerially applied pellets containing biodegradable 1080.
 Aerial control is efficient, cost effective and has been extremely successful at knocking possum numbers down to very low levels in the past.
-It is preferred in areas like Price due to the rugged nature of the terrain.
+It is preferred in areas like Mt Allan due to the rugged nature of the terrain.
 The Parliamentary Commissioner for the Environment also supports aerial control.
 The commissioner completed an extensive review into the use of 1080, in which she strongly endorsed its continued use in New Zealand.
 Please visit pce.parliament.nz to read this report.

-WHAT HAPPENS NOW This operation will commence from 1 July 2018 onwards.
+WHAT HAPPENS This operation will commence from July 2022.
 A contractor will be doing the work on behalf of OSPRI's TBfree programme.
 Before the operation, affected landowners and occupiers will be contacted and visited by one of our contractors.
 They will discuss boundary issues, water supply safety and the management of any risks to dogs and livestock.
 Consents from the Department of Conservation and the Ministry of Health are required for this operation.
 Affected landowners and occupiers will be contacted again before the operation starts, notices will be published in local newspapers and warning signs will be placed at all likely access points to the operational area.
-BIODIVERSITY BENEFITS

-The operation will have additional conservation benefits for native birds and bush.
+BIODIVERSITY BENEFITS The operation will have additional conservation benefits for native birds and bush.
 Possums eat the forest canopy and prey on native birdlife, including eggs and chicks.
 Biodegradable 1080 is also extremely effective at controlling other introduced predators such as ship rats and stoats.